 Representative matters include:

-- successfully defended FirstEnergy Corp. in a complaint proceeding alleging miscellaneous violations associated with capacity auctions and MBR authorization, and obtained order denying complaint and declining to initiate enforcement investigation (EnerNOC Inc. v.
+successfully defended FirstEnergy Corp. in a complaint proceeding alleging miscellaneous violations associated with capacity auctions and market-based rate authorization, and obtained order denying complaint and declining to initiate enforcement investigation (EnerNOC Inc. v.
 FirstEnergy Corp., 135 FERC 61,027 (2011));

 J.D., George Washington University School of Law, 1996